anoopkcn/zenv/README.md

   log <name|id>            Displays the setup log file for the specified environment.
                            Useful for troubleshooting setup issues.

-  python <subcommand>      Manages Python installations:
+  python <subcommand>      (Experimantal feature) Manages Python installations:
     install <version>      Downloads and installs a specific Python version for zenv. use <version>          Sets <version> as the pinned Python for zenv to prioritize. list                   Shows Python versions installed and managed by zenv.